Adyen/adyen-pos-mobile-android/README.md

 # Adyen POS Mobile SDK for Android

+## Introduction

 This is the home page of the Adyen POS Mobile SDK for Android.
 Our mobile solution lets you accept in-person payments on an Android device, using a card reader that is connected via Bluetooth.

-The repository contains a small sample app which can be used to get started with using our SDK.
+The repository contains the following sample applications:

+1. `app-default` is an example of automatic initialization of the SDK.
+This is the default and most common case.
+2. `app-manual-initialization` is a more advanced example of manual initialization of the SDK.

+## Artifactory Setup

 To build the project you need to define some variables in your `local.properties` file locally.
 ```